-NBC TV & CNBC
+NBC NEWS, MSBNC & CNBC

-Blanket permission to use audio actualities from The Today Show, Meet The Press and NBC Nightly News.
+VOA has blanket permission to use audio excerpts from The Today Show, Meet the Press and NBC Nightly News.
 All news specials, documentaries and other special programming must be cleared prior to use.
 There is no restriction on the use of NBC correspondents' voices, but use of NBC correspondent reports is limited to U.S datelines.
 VOA does NOT have clearance to use audio actualities from any CNBC programs.